qunosteve/apesocietyheoltinitiative/README.md

 # Ape Society Heolt Initiative from King Rad White
 Powershell Script that Runs a Cardano Blockchain-wide Snapshot of Heolt Cabins, Ghosts, and Apes for King White's Ghostchain staking Initiative.
-Made this script open source so anyone can validate for themselves.
+Made this script open source so anyone can run and validate for themselves.

 Requirements to participate in this initiative: